rexhip/rexhip/README.md

 // | unit  |  fc   |   d_addr    |    d_len    |     data    |     CRC     |
 // '-------'-------'-------------'-------------'--- . . . . -'-------------'
 //
-// - Parameters of the FC above correlate to the fields in the telegram.
+// - Parameters of the query above correlate to the fields in the telegram.
-// - "data" is a inOut variant parameter where the query result will be stored.
+// - The result of the query will be stored inside the variable connected to
-//   The parameter can be any kind of data type, including arrays and complex
+//   "data".
+Because "data" is variant it can store any kind of data type,
-//   structures.
-The datatype should match the datatype of the registers being
-//   queried.
+//   including arrays and complex structures.
 // - "d_addr" is the value that will be sent in the modbus telegram.
 To access
-//   holding register number 55 as in the example, just put 55, and not 40056.
+//   holding register number 55 as in the example, input 55, and not 40056.

 // Query 2 - Read input registers.
 "mb_query"(unit := 4,                   // device address